 Cloud-Centric and Cloud-Enabled are two terms that are easy to confuse.
 In addition to a strong resemblance, the two terms are frequently used interchangeably to describe an application or solution that is accessible via the internet.
 But the name is where the resemblance ends.

-A cloud-centric solution (also known as cloud-native and cloud-ready) needs to be developed with the cloud principles of multi-tenancy, elastic scaling and easy integration and administration in its design.
+A cloud-centric solution (also known as cloud-native and cloud-ready) needs to be developed with the cloud principles of multi-tenancy, elastic scaling, seamless integration, and easy administration in its design.

-This blog is going to focus on multi-tenancy, and although at first glance it may look as though this is something that only really matters to service providers, it has a fundamental impact on the way a customer experiences the service.
+This article is going to focus on the multi-tenancy principles of a cloud infrastructure.
+Although this may seem like something that only matters to service providers, it has a fundamental impact on the way a customer experiences cloud services.

 Multi-tenancy, where multiple independent instances of one or multiple applications operate in a shared environment – logically isolated, but physically integrated, is perhaps the most important element for a customer to look for.
 It’s most commonly associated with the ability to share server resources, thus driving down the costs for all customers.

-But multi-tenancy means far more to end customers in practice than just sharing server resources – it also means that each of the multitude of individual tenants keep the software platform constantly evolving.
+But multi-tenancy means far more to end customers in practice than just sharing server resources – it also means that each of the multitudes of individual tenants keeps the software platform constantly evolving.